hiveot/hub/docs/README-TD.md

 can be viewed as a statement of "To perform an operation type operation on form context, make a request method request to submission target" where the optional form fields may further describe the required request."

 HiveOT only uses forms at the Thing level for operations to read/write properties and subscribe to events.
 Agents can define form items with instructions for the Hub to interact with the Thing but these are removed by the Hub when publishing the digitwin TDD.

+The HiveOT implementation of forms is incomplete.
+The hesitation is that to define a forms for each affordance would easily double the size of TD without adding value.
+The mqtt and websocket protocols don't really need it as the message envelope contains all needed information and the http-basic protocol gets by with a form for thing level operations and URI variables in href.

+HiveOT prefers the use of message envelopes in combination with operations, over the use of forms.

 TODO: media servers and their endpoints might be an exception to the rule that Things don't run servers.
 TBD.